aryszka/mml/manual.md

 - contains channel communication
 - calls other effects

-All the cases that have an effect on time or space and are not considered as such:

-- infinite loops
-- memory allocation, including stack frames
-- hardware failures
+(Memory allocation is not considered as an effect.)

 Tip: try to use as few effects as possible, and try to concentrate them as close to the root of the program as possible.